npruehs/ue4-rts/Documents/Manual/Buildings.md

 1. Add your RTSProductionProgressBarWidgetComponent.

 _Note that, technically, producing units does not differ from researching technology.
 You can create actor blueprints without physical representation for each technology to research, and add them as products.
 Then, you can check whether any player owns an actor of that technology for checking a tech tree._

+### Resource Drain

+1. Add an RTSResourceDrainComponent for each type of building gatherers may return resources to.
+1. Set the resource types to all resources accepted by the drain.